 So how do you make sure your resin cures?

-You’ve got to make sure your epoxy resin is completely, thoroughly, entirely, conclusively, outright mixed.
+You’ve got to make sure your epoxy resin is completely, thoroughly, entirely, conclusively, and outright mixed.

 Was I clear there?
 Pun intended. 😂 😂 😂

 And if you’re someone who’s looking for pre-mixed epoxy resin, you can back out of this article right now.
-There is no such thing.
+Because there is no such thing.

 So now that we’re both on the same page,